espressif/esp-idf/examples/peripherals/camera/mipi_isp_dsi/README.md

 ### Hardware Required

-- OV5647 or SC2336 camera sensor, or other camera sensors
+- OV5647 or SC2336 camera sensor, or other camera sensors with MIPI-CSI port
 - EK79007 or ILI9881C LCD screen
 - ESP32P4 devkit